tovicheung/hanoi-leaderboard/README.md

 ## Authentication

-There are 3 types of authentication for websockets, as described in backend:
+There are 3 types of socket authentication, as described in the backend:

 ```ts
 type Auth = { type: "none" }